dsccommunity/HyperVDsc/README.md

 ### Create a VM with dynamic memory, network interface and processor count for a given VHD

-This configuration will create a VM with dynamic memory, network interface and processor count settings, given a VHD, on Hyper-V host.
+This configuration will create a Generation 2 VM with dynamic memory, network interface and processor count settings, given a VHD, on Hyper-V host.

 ```powershell
 Configuration Sample_xVMHyperV_Complete